Today's Articles

 Funnye is active in the Institute for Jewish and Community Research, which reaches out to Black Jewish communities outside the United States, such as Beta Israel in Ethiopia and the Igbo Jews in Nigeria.
 Funnye founded the organization in 1985 as a direct offshoot of Wentworth Arthur Matthew's Commandment Keepers.
 He was ordained a rabbi by the Israelite Rabbinical Academy in 1985.
 Funnye is the Rabbi of Beth Shalom B’nai Zaken Ethiopian Hebrew Congregation of Chicago, Illinois.

 The congregation was started by Rabbi Horace Hasan from Bombay, India, in 1918 as the Ethiopian Hebrew Settlement Workers Association.
-Along with Blacks, members include Hispanics and whites who were born Jews and former Christians and Muslims.
+Along with Blacks, members include Hispanics, whites who were born Jews, former Christians, and Muslims.
 As is traditional with Judaism, they do not seek converts.
-Members must study Judaism for a year before undergoing a traditional conversion requiring men to be ritually circumcised and women to undergo ritual immersion in a mikvah.
+Members must study Judaism for a year before undergoing a traditional conversion, requiring men to be ritually circumcised and women to undergo ritual immersion in a mikvah.

 In 1996, Funnye was the only official Black rabbi in the Chicago area recognized by the greater Jewish community.
-Funnye is one of over 150,000 Blacks who practice Judaism in the United States, and studies are showing African Americans adopting Judaism is becoming much more common in the United States.
-One synagogue even noted about half of the people currently converting to Judaism are Black.
+Funnye is one of over 150,000 Blacks who practice Judaism in the United States, and studies show that African Americans adopting Judaism is becoming much more common in the United States.
+One synagogue even noted that about half of the people currently converting to Judaism are Black.

 New Poem Each Day